 High Commission website for information about opening hours and temporary closures that may affect service provision.

-If you are unable to contact the High Commission in a consular emergency, you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305 (outside Australia), or 1300 555 135 (within Australia).
+If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.